langflow-ai/wavy/README.md

 import wavy
 from wavy import models

-# Start with any time-series dataframe
+# Start with any time-series dataframe:
 df = pd.DataFrame({'price': np.random.randn(1000)}, index=range(1000))

 # Create panels.
 Each panel is a frame collection.